cymo-tgillet/EntityRatingBundle/README.md

  }
 ```

-2. Extending the default manager to integrate the User
+2. Extend the default manager to handle the User

 ```php